The Move: Legal issues

-The Move got into controversy when an ad for their single "Flowers in the Rain" depicted UK Prime Minister Harold Wilson (pictured circa-1967) sleeping with his secretary, Marcia Williams.
+The Move got into controversy when an ad for their single "Flowers in the Rain" depicted UK prime minister Harold Wilson (pictured c.
+1967) sleeping with his secretary, Marcia Williams.

 Without consulting the band, Secunda produced a cartoon postcard to promote the single "Flowers in the Rain"; this showed the prime minister of the United Kingdom, Harold Wilson, in bed with his secretary, Marcia Williams.
 Wilson sued The Move for libel and the group lost the lawsuit; they had to pay all costs, and all royalties earned by the song were awarded to charities of Wilson's choice.
 The ruling remained in force even after Wilson's death in 1995.
 In the Family Trees documentary special on the Birmingham music scene, Wood says that while the band as a whole lost their royalties, it affected him the most, as he wrote the song.

-For their fourth single the group had planned to release "Cherry Blossom Clinic", a lighthearted song about the fantasies of a patient in a mental institution, backed by the satirical "Vote For Me".
+For their fourth single the group had planned to release "Cherry Blossom Clinic", a lighthearted song about the fantasies of a patient in a mental institution, backed by the satirical "Vote for Me".
 However, The Move had been unnerved by their court experiences; they and the record label felt it unwise to pursue such a potentially controversial idea, so the single was shelved.
-"Vote For Me" remained unreleased until it appeared on retrospective collections from 1997 onwards, while "Cherry Blossom Clinic" became one of the tracks on their first LP, called Move.
+"Vote for Me" remained unreleased until it appeared on retrospective collections from 1997 onwards, while "Cherry Blossom Clinic" became one of the tracks on their first LP, called Move.

 As a direct consequence of the lawsuit, The Move fired Secunda and hired Don Arden, who had himself recently been fired as manager of the Small Faces.
 In a 2000 interview, Wayne noted that there had always been a major split within the group about Secunda's tactics: "[Secunda] had the animals who would do what he wanted to do in Trevor, Ace, and me—the fiery part of the stage act.
 I think Roy would obviously qualify this himself, but I believe he was slightly embarrassed by the image and the stunts—but the rest of us weren't ...
 We were always willing to be Secunda puppets."